Should you upgrade to iPhone 13? We compare it to iPhone 12 through 7 to find out

 The short answer is that most iPhone 12 and iPhone 11 owners can probably skip this upgrade since their phone is probably still in great shape, and there isn't a whole lot that meaningfully changes the experience.

 But those who own older models, particularly the iPhone XS and earlier, will likely have a lot to gain when it comes to camera features and battery life.
-Apple's older iPhones dating back to the iPhone 6S generation will support iOS 15 when it launches on Sept.
-20, but they won't feel nearly as fast and powerful as more recent iPhone models.
+Apple's older iPhones dating back to the iPhone 6S generation still support iOS 15, which launched earlier this week (here's our iOS 15 review), but they won't feel nearly as fast and powerful as more recent iPhone models.

 Here's a closer look at how the iPhone 13 compares to its predecessors.